amirongit/notecode/designPatternsInObjectOrientedProgramming.md

 # Design Patterns in Object Oriented Programming
 - [source](https://youtube.com/playlist?list=PLrhzvIcii6GNjpARdnO4ueTUAVR9eMBpc)
 ## Strategy
-the strategy pattern can be used to make interchangeable and unify similar algorithms that differ internally.<br>
+the strategy pattern can be used to make interchangeable & unify similar algorithms that differ internally.<br>
 each algorithm is implemented behind a shared interface exposing the desired behavior.<br>
 implementations of this interface are called strategies.<br>
-clients will have attributes holding an implementation of this interface, and their requests will be delegated to the associated strategy.
+clients will have attributes holding an implementation of this interface, & their requests will be delegated to the associated strategy.

 it is useful when there is more than one way to do something.<br>
 inheritance isn't preferred because it can lead to duplication on child classes sharing the same algorithm.<br>
 the strategy pattern is used to share behavior horizontally.
 ## Observer
-the observer pattern defines a one to many dependency between the observable and observer objects.<br>
+the observer pattern defines a one to many dependency between the observable & observer objects.<br>
-the observable implements a mechanism for observers to register callbacks and calls them upon certain events.
+the observable implements a mechanism for observers to register callbacks & calls them upon certain events.

 delegating the responsibility for querying the observable's state to the observer objects isn't preferred because of its pull based structure; this could lead to
 - complicated decision making logic about when to query